agadient/SDI_Capstone_Backends/README.md

    - express_postgres
    - exporess_mongo
    - express_mysql
-7. Continue the setup process from the README on the branch that you just checked out.
+7. You are done with the initial part of the setup!
+However, you don't have a functioning app yet.
+Continue the setup process from the README.md file on the branch that you just checked out.

 # Branches